Nevatim Airbase: Nuclear weapons

-Even before the US Air Force announced in early March 2024 that its F-35 stealth jets are now certified for use with B61-12 atomic bombs, there was a discussion about whether the Israeli F-35I Adir at Nevatim are capable of transporting and dropping Israeli nuclear weapons.
+Even before the US Air Force announced in early March 2024 that its F-35 stealth jets are now certified for use with B61-12 atomic bombs, there was a discussion about whether the Israeli F-35I Adir jets at Nevatim are capable of transporting and dropping Israeli nuclear weapons.
 For this purpose, these weapons would have to be stored on the base in specially secured bunkers.

 2024 Iranian attacks

 In April 2024 the air base suffered an attack from Iran as part of the 2024 Iran–Israel conflict; according to an analysis of satellite images by Associated Press, there was only minor damage.

 In the October 2024 Iranian attack, videos geolocated by CNN showed a significant number of Iranian missiles hitting the base.
 Iranian media reported that several of Israel's most advanced aircraft had been destroyed, without providing evidence to support this assertion.

 The IDF stated: "Tonight's Iranian ballistic missile attack has had no operational impact on the IAF and its ongoing airstrikes against terror targets in both the Gaza Strip and Lebanon".
-Flight route records indicated that a significant portion of the IAF's Boeing 707 and C-130 aircraft were on station off the Israeli coast, either to support IAF fighter activity or put into the air for their own safety in anticipation of attacks on the air bases.
+Flight route records indicated that a significant portion of the IAF's Boeing 707, Gulfstream G550 and Lockheed C-130 aircraft were on station off the Israeli coast, either to support IAF fighter activity or put into the air for their own safety in anticipation of attacks on the air bases.

 Satellite images taken after the attack showed four apparent impacts of Iranian missiles at the base.
 One caused a large hole in the roof of a hangar complex near the southern runway.
 Another missile appeared to have struck a road on the base.
 The IDF said Iranian missiles damaged "office buildings and other maintenance areas" at its air bases but that no soldiers, weapons or aircraft were hit.